Lokistarwind/14-MVC-Tech-Blog/README.md

 node server
 Doing so you can go to the page on localhost:3001

+## Notes:
-NOTE: Due to time constrainsts some of the functionality of the site is not workable on the site.
+Due to time constrainsts some of the functionality of the site is not workable on the site.

 The following functions and bugs are present:

 Dasbboard handlebar:
 On the dashboard the form to update a blogpost is visible despite its desgned to be hidden until you click the post itself.
 The update functionality of the dashboard is not functional.
 It seems a bug is triggering where a post is performing a DELETE of the blogpost instead of a PUT.